 usernamekeyword in the above commands with the user name you want to create.

 If the command line is not your favorite thing, you can add a new user account from the GUI.

-In the next window, click on Unlock button and enter your password when prompted:
+In the next window, click on the Unlock button and enter your password when prompted:

 Once you enter the password, the Unlock button will change to a green Add User button.
 Click on this button to open the below Add User dialog:

 Enter the user information (full name, username, password) and select whether the new user should be a standard or administrator user.
-Next, click on Add button and you are done.
+Next, click the Add button, and you are done.

 Delete A User

 If a user account is no longer needed, you can remove it from the command line or through GUI.